frontenddogma/web-development-glossary/manuscript/i.md

 : An organization that provides services for accessing, using, or participating in the Internet.
 Internet services typically provided by ISPs include Internet access, Internet transit, domain name registration, web hosting, Usenet service, and colocation.&nbsp;[†](#w-isp)

 Internet Society
 : A non-profit organization founded in 1992 to provide leadership in Internet-related standards, education, access, and policy.
-The ISOC’s mission is "to promote the open development, evolution and use of the Internet for the benefit of all people throughout the world."&nbsp;[†](#w-isoc) ℹ︎&nbsp;[internetsociety.org](https://www.internetsociety.org/)
+The ISOC’s mission is “to promote the open development, evolution and use of the Internet for the benefit of all people throughout the world.”&nbsp;[†](#w-isoc) ℹ︎&nbsp;[internetsociety.org](https://www.internetsociety.org/)

 Interoperability
 : A characteristic of a product or system, whose interfaces are completely understood, to work with other products or systems, at present or in the future, in either implementation or access, without any restrictions.&nbsp;[†](#w-interoperability)